Best Time To Visit Hawaii

 Dry Season (Summer): From April to October, Hawaii experiences its dry season.
 This period sees less rainfall, particularly in coastal and leeward (south and west) areas of the islands.
 The weather is generally sunnier and more stable during these months.

-Wet Season (Winter): From November to March, Hawaii enters its wet season.
+Wet Season (Rainy): From November to March, Hawaii enters its wet season.
 During this time, there’s an increased chance of rain, especially in windward (north and east) and mountainous areas.
 However, rain showers are often brief and localized, rarely affecting entire days of vacation plans.

 Trade Winds and Their Effects: Trade winds play a crucial role in Hawaii’s climate.
 These consistent northeasterly winds blow for about 80% of the year, typically being strongest and most reliable from April to November.
 Trade winds bring several benefits: